-Lactic acid yeast promotes growth of the good intestinal bacteria and can be found in abundance in fermented and cultured foods.
-These foods which are naturally rich in probiotics, enzymes, vitamins and minerals are essential to maintaining digestive health which affects one’s wellbeing overall.
+Lactic acid yeast promotes the growth of good gut bacteria and is found in abundance in naturally fermented and cultured foods.
+These foods, which are also naturally rich enzymes, vitamins, and minerals, are essential to maintaining digestive health and overall well being.

 - Choose a selection of your favorite vegetables.
-Use organic vegetables like carrots, peppers, kale, seaweed, collards, and broccoli are good choices.
-Chop into bite size pieces, fermented vegetables are great as sides, a garnish, or salsa.
+Organic vegetables like carrots, peppers, kale, seaweed, collards, and broccoli are good choices.

 - Create a brine by juicing stalks of celery.
-Celery contains natural sodium and keeps the vegetables anaerobic and encourages the growth of bacteria.
+Celery contains natural sodium and keeps the vegetables in an anaerobic environment, which encourages the growth of bacteria.

-- Put the vegetables and celery brine in a canning or jam jar.
+- Put the vegetables and celery brine in a canning or jam jar (fill to the brim to eliminate any trapped air).
 You may add some aromatics like garlic and rosemary for taste.
-Cover the mixture with a cabbage leaf.
-The cabbage leaf should completely cover the vegetables and the celery brine should be filled to the top of the jar to eliminate any trapped air.
+Completely cover the mixture with a cabbage leaf.

 - Seal the jar and keep in a warm, slightly moist place for 2 to 4 days.
-You can use a portable cooler filled with warm water to keep the jars.
-You can also cover the jars with warm wet towels and set them in a casserole dish filled with warm water.
-The temperature range should be between 68 to 75 degrees Fahrenheit.
+You can use a portable cooler filled with warm water to store the jars, or you can cover them with warm wet towels and set them in a casserole dish filled with warm water.
+Maintain a temperature range between 68 to 75 degrees Fahrenheit.

 Now it’s your turn: What’s your winning fermented vegetable combination?